cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

 Unsupported cases
 =================

-Unsupported cases intentionally fall back to the safe tiled path.
+Unsupported cases intentionally fall back to the exact tiled bootstrap path.
 The most useful future extensions are likely:

 - additional ``threshold_min_value`` reducers.
 As of Friday, July 31, 2026,